micmejia/bible-dump/AMPC/2 Peter/2 Pet 3.md

-But the day of the Lord will come like a thief, and then the heavens will vanish (pass away) with a thunderous crash, and the [[^a]material] elements [of the universe] will be dissolved with fire, and the earth and the works that are upon it will be burned up.
+But the day of the Lord will come like a thief, and then the heavens will vanish (pass away) with a thunderous crash, and the [material] elements [of the universe] will be dissolved with fire, and the earth and the works that are upon it will be burned up.